DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-Our RSS does not have any content for now.
-The content are done by setting the `item`.
+Our RSS has nocontent at the moment.
+The content will be added by setting the `item`.
 Here is an example:

 ```js{15-21}
 const buildData = require('@/utils/common-config');